 In “A Voyage to Laputa,” Swift makes the mistake of attacking tangible reality with the same methods he uses against social custom and behavior.
 The primary problem with this approach is that reality exists independent of opinion or beliefs about it.
 Arguments about the uncertain nature of reality—mind or spirit create reality, or reality has no permanent or objective existence apart from its apprehension, for example—are, perhaps, possible at the abstract theoretical levels of science, philosophy, and theology, but not at the basic, practical, and demonstrative levels of daily life in the here and now.
 Despite any possible wishes to the contrary, water in the presence of gravity always seeks the lowest level (ancient knowledge), gravity attracts with equal velocity objects of different densities, sizes, and weights (Galileo, 1564–1642), an object will displace its own volume of water (Archimedes, 287–212 B.C.), and the universe obeys certain mechanical laws (Newton, 1642–1727).

 All these truths were known to scientists by the time Swift wrote Gulliver’s Travels in 1726, and scientific discoveries were totally transforming the way Europeans viewed the reality of the world around them.
 It was, after all, the beginning of the Industrial Revolution, and the general attitude of Europeans toward science and new discoveries was, for the most part, positive.
-Joseph Addison, Swift’s friend, contributor to The Tatler, and coproducer of The Spectator, characterized the age thus:
+Joseph Addison, Swift’s friend, contributor to the first prototype magazine, The Tatler, and coproducer of the second, The Spectator, characterized the age thus:

 Swift would have preferred a simpler notion of the calendar.
 Gulliver says of the coldly rationalistic but sage Houyhnhnm:

-In fact, ecclesiastics were, perhaps, more ignorant.
-By and large, the clergy deprecated science, but science was, at least at the time, the ultimate in nonelitist self-confirmation.
-Laymen could not only witness scientific wonders but could personally participate in important new discoveries.
+In fact, ecclesiastics were, perhaps, even more ignorant.
+By and large, the clergy deprecated science, but science was, at least at the time, the ultimate in non-elitist self-confirmation.
+Laymen not only could witness scientific wonders but could personally participate in important new discoveries.
 The microscope, invented in 1654 by the Dutch naturalist Antonie van Leeuwenhoek, revealed to one and all a world as formerly unseen as that of Heaven, and the denizens of it could have been no less mysterious and intriguing than the angels of the empyrean reaches.
 Here was tangible evidence of a multitude that could, indeed, dance on the head of a pin.
-Magazines printed articles like the several by an unknown contributor pseudonymously referred to as “Convexo,” who studied microscopic animals and observed their transformations through four stages of development: egg, larva, pupa, and adult.6 Convexo also relates finding microscopic mites on a common housefly, and speculates that they are either ticklike parasites or the fly’s brood, which she has taken under her wing.7
+Magazines printed articles like the several by an unknown contributor pseudonymously referred to as “Convexo,” who studied microscopic animals and observed their transformations through four stages of development: egg, larva, pupa, and adult.
+(6) Convexo also relates finding microscopic mites on a common housefly, and speculates that they are either tick-like parasites or the fly’s brood, which she has taken under her wing.
+(7)

 Swift, however, despite his intellect and education, failed to understand theoretical science.